 In the Spotlight

 Blood pressure is a measure of the pressure that is placed on the arteries.
 As the heart pumps blood with oxygen and nutrients out to the body, it creates pressure in the arterial system like a pipeline.
 Arteries carry this oxygenated blood from the heart to other organs and areas in the body.
-As blood pressure rises the heart has to work harder to pump blood to the body's organs.
+As blood pressure rises, the heart must work harder to pump blood to the body's organs.
 This causes strain and damage to the heart and arteries.

 Risk factors for high blood pressure include: